django-commons/django-tasks-scheduler/docs/index.md

 A queue of messages between processes (main django-app process and worker usually).
 This is implemented in `rq` package.

-* A queue contains multiple registries for scheduled jobs, finished jobs, failed jobs, etc.
+* A queue contains multiple registries for scheduled tasks, finished jobs, failed jobs, etc.

 ### Worker